givan2code/setup.sh/README.md

 Inpired by Laptop script from <https://github.com/thoughtbot>

-'Setup' is a simple way to make your unix/linux machine ready for frontend development.
+'Setup' is a simple way to make your unix/linux machine ready for web development.
-With this script you can in one click install all tools, that you need for comfortable frontdev on Linux machine.
+With this script you can in one click install all tools, that you need for comfortable development on Linux machine.

 # Support